 The first incident saw two of the three dogs classified as “menacing” by Tamworth Regional Council.

 The Council said the third dog would now be declared “menacing” and the owners issued with a fine, for “failing to comply with the menacing dog control requirements”.

 The attack was on private property.

-On Friday, Krissy Patterson was at her parents’ home and went to relay a message to their neighbours, and “friends of forty years”.
+On Friday, Krissy Boland was at her parents’ home and went to relay a message to their neighbours, and “friends of forty years”.

-“They opened the screen door to speak to me and the three dogs came flying at me – I thought I was dead,” Mrs Patterson said.
+“They opened the screen door to speak to me and the three dogs came flying at me – I thought I was dead,” Mrs Boland said.

 What she didn’t know is that Smokey had followed her.

 The three Alsatians inflicted grievous injuries to the pet, which had to be put down shortly after.